Questions about the program and the certificate

 Can local professionals take this certificate program?

-This is not an official University Extension certificate program and there are currently no plans to make it one; however, local professionals are welcome to take any course at the University of Washington as a non-matriculated student on a space-available basis.
+This is not an official University Extension certificate program; however, anyone is welcome to take any course at the University of Washington as a non-matriculated student on a space-available basis.
 See University of Washington Non-Degree Enrollment information for non-matriculated students.
-If a local professional wished to complete the certificate coursework, we would be happy to advise and assist, and on completion would write a letter asserting that they have completed the certificate curriculum.
-Please email the program if you would like to be added to our email list for course and event announcements; we are happy to add anyone interested to this list.
+If a local professional wished to complete the certificate coursework, we would be happy to advise and assist them in any way we could, and on completion would write a letter asserting that they have completed the certificate curriculum.
+Please email Neile Graham if you would like to be added to our email list for course and event announcements; we are happy to add anyone interested to this list.

 Can UW students who are not in those degree programs listed above enroll in the certificate program?